 So you’ve got your heart set on Costa Rica, but those storm clouds make you a bit nervous.
 The Costa Rica rainy season is a common concern for travelers, but don’t let the rain keep you away.
 The rainy or “green season” from May to November is actually a preferred travel time for many seasoned Costa Rica travelers.
 Why?

 First, let’s reexamine this concept of rain.
 I can assure you that the vision you have of shivering in your bathing suit on the beach in a rainstorm is not an accurate representation of the rainy season in Costa Rica.
 Although I cannot guarantee the weather, typically rainy season mornings are bright and sunny with afternoon showers that roll in for a couple of hours.
 And if you’ve been out adventuring and bronzing by the pool all day, their presence is welcome.
 This is the perfect time for a spa treatment, a well-deserved afternoon nap, or a quick bath before dinner.

 Consider it to your benefit that the rainy season doesn’t get all the hype that its hot sister, the dry season, gets.
-Less crowds mean more beach chairs, less people on your day tour, and more personalized service.
+Fewer crowds mean more beach chairs, fewer people on your day tour, and more personalized service.
 Who doesn’t love that?

 You Can Be Impulsive

 If you’re a fly-by-the-seat-of-your-pants kind of traveler, you’ll love this.
 Fewer people means that if you see something you like – whether that be a tour or a room upgrade – you can book it.